flow123d/flow123d/doc/design/field_evaluate.md

   since only subset of the fields is involved in every integral.
 -  ~If these quadrature schemes share the local points the values may be evaluated just once.~ Gauss quadratures imply no shared quadrature points between bulk and face quadratures.
 There can be some reuse for boundary and coupling integrals, but these are relatively rare.
-Moreover we need continuous blocks because of the ExprTK, further optimization possible after possible switch to other formula parser.
 - Face integrals should deal with various side permutations.
 - We should use existing field variables to referencing their cached values.
 - Although we will have a common set of local evaluation points on the reference element we may allow